sussy-code/browser-ext/README.md

 # extension

-Enhance your movie-web experience with just one click
+Enhance your experience with just one click

 ## Running for development